Skip to main content

 July 14, 2010

 Washington, D.C. – Today, Rep. Judy Chu (D-CA) participated in a Judiciary Subcommittee hearing on the Ethical Imperative for Reform of our Immigration System.
 The two-hour hearing featured testimony from four faith leaders of large, traditionally conservative denominations.
+Each spoke supportively of current congressional efforts toward comprehensive immigration reform and the urgent need for such legislation.

 Issues:Immigration